kmlcnclk/avax-and-usd-calculator/README.md

 # AVAX and USD Calculator

 This is a calculator to calculate AVAX and USD.
-You can go to site with this [link](https://avax-and-usd-calculator.vercel.app/).
+You can go to live website with this [link](https://avax-and-usd-calculator.vercel.app/).

 ## Used Technologies